Key dates for strikes and potential industrial action affecting the UK

 – November 11: A strike ballot of Royal College of Midwives members opens.

-– Date TBC: A strike ballot of GMB union members in the East Midlands Ambulance Service, and in the West Midlands Ambulance Service, over a pay dispute will be held.
+– Date TBC: Strike ballots of GMB union members in all 10 ambulance trusts in England will be held.

 Register for free to continue reading